hjfreyer/marry-fuck-kill/README.md

 automatically updated by grunt under the covers.

 If nothing is listening on port 8080, make sure running `dev_appserver build/` works.
-(Print a prompt to STDOUT when it's newly installed.)
+(It may, for instance, print a prompt to STDOUT when it's newly installed.)

 Installation Notes
 ------------------